MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 In order to complete configuration for Azure MFA for AD FS, you need to configure each AD FS server using the steps described.

 >[!NOTE]
 >Ensure that these steps are performed on **all** AD FS servers in the farm.
-If you have multiple AD FS servers in your farm, you can perform the necessary configuration remotely using Azure AD PowerShell.
+If you've multiple AD FS servers in your farm, you can perform the necessary configuration remotely using Azure AD PowerShell.

 ### Step 1: Generate a certificate for Azure MFA on each AD FS server using the `New-AdfsAzureMfaTenantCertificate` cmdlet

 The first thing you need to do is generate a certificate for Azure MFA to use.
 This can be done using PowerShell.
-The certificate generated can be found in the local machines certificate store, and it is marked with a subject name containing the TenantID for your Azure AD directory.
+The certificate generated can be found in the local machines certificate store, and it's marked with a subject name containing the TenantID for your Azure AD directory.

 ![Screenshot of the certificate store of a local machine showing the generated certificate.](media/Configure-AD-FS-2016-and-Azure-MFA/ADFS_AzureMFA3.png)